maniotrix/KarnAGT/backend/LOCAL_DEVELOPMENT.md

 This guide covers setting up local development where database services run in Docker containers while the backend application runs locally on your host machine.

+The default values in backend/app/core/config.py use settings as per local env example and docker compose files.

 ## 📋 **Prerequisites**

 - Docker & Docker Compose installed